pd00m/pymatrixdash/README.md

 ./rpi-rgb-led-matrix/bindings/python
 ```

-To compile the python bindings, use the included makefile
-if you want to use a virtual environment, activate it beforehand
+To compile the python bindings, use the included makefile.
+If you want to use a virtual environment, activate it beforehand.
 ```
 make build-python PYTHON=$(which python3)
 sudo make install-python PYTHON=$(which python3)